Stay with Us: Ronald McDonald House at Boston Harbor

 Patients must have a treatment start date and a projected treatment end date and will need to be verified by either a social worker, nurse, or physician at the patient’s hospital or doctor’s office.

-The apartment must be occupied for a minimum of 5 out of the 7 nights per week.
+The apartment must be occupied for 7 nights per week (for COVID-19).
+Normally, it is 5 out of the 7 days per week.
+Now, families are not allowed to travel home during their stay.

 Patient caregiver will need to be able to care for themselves and the patient independently.